Finite-state transducers for substitution tilings: Specifying a substitution system

 Fortunately, the solution is simple.
 For the purposes of describing a tiling in this combinatorial form, we regard the length-$2$ edge of the hat as two separate length-$1$ edges with a vertex in between them, so that the hat has 14 vertices and 14 edges, and it so happens that two consecutive edges are collinear.

 In general, for the purposes of a combinatorial description of this kind, one chooses how to divide the boundary of each tile into `edges' by placing a vertex at any point on the boundary where it is possible for two other tiles to meet, and then propagating those vertices transitively to other tiles by placing a vertex anywhere that a neighbouring tile's vertex can appear.
 Once this procedure has iterated to closure, the edges can be taken to be maximal segments of each tile's boundary not containing a vertex.
+(Additional vertices can be placed if desired for any other reason.)